 With an insane amount of us (at least 50%) experiencing gut pain or other gut problems, it poses many of us with the question: what to do if I have digestive problems?
 While there are many solutions to poor gut health, one of the most important is probiotic consumption.

 You have undoubtedly heard of probiotics, but you may wonder, ‘what are probiotics?’.
 Well, you have come to the right place as we delve into what probiotics are and more importantly, where you can get them!

-Probiotics are various microorganisms that are naturally found living in your body (1,2,3).
-While these bacteria can be found in multiple places in the body, they are usually found in your gut, or digestive tract.
+Believe it or not, probiotics are living bacteria!
+Probiotics are various microorganisms that are naturally found living in your body.
+While these bacteria can be found in multiple places in the body, they are usually found in your gut or digestive tract.

-While there are various kinds of probiotics, the two most common bacteria that can benefit your gut health are from the Lactobacillus and Bifidobacterium families (1,2,3).
-Besides bacteria, you can also find certain kinds of yeast that can be beneficial to the body, Saccharomyces being the most common kind.
+While there are various kinds of probiotics, the two most common and beneficial bacteria for gut health are the Lactobacillus and Bifidobacterium families.
+Besides bacteria, you can also find certain kinds of yeast that can benefit the body, Saccharomyces being the most common.

 In addition, probiotics are great in preventing and reducing gastro-intestinal illnesses.
 They do this by keeping in check the bad bacteria that seek to do our bodies harm.

 Besides this, they also help our bodies digest the food that we eat to help keep our overall health.

 Considering the importance of probiotics in gut health, here are some good sources of probiotics that you can opt for to support gut health: